 MarsProxies

-Proxy options to compare for automation workflows that need sessions, rotation and stable access.
+Proxy options to compare for automation workflows that need sessions, rotation and configurable session continuity.

 Automation workflows often need stable sessions, rotation controls, IP diversity and predictable dashboard management.